Small Business and Technology Development Center

 Functions of the Small Business and Technology Development Center

-- Provides pragmatic, individual counseling to small business firms and individuals throughout northwest Missouri
+- Provides pragmatic, individual counseling and coaching to small business firms and individuals regarding business issues such as management, marketing and financial analysis throughout northwest Missouri.

 - Coordinates and conducts research into technical and general small business problems.